 Members are authorized under Regulation 107/96 of the Regulated Health Professions Act, 1991 (RHPA) to perform acupuncture, a procedure performed on tissue below the dermis, in accordance with this standard of practice and within the chiropractic scope of practice.
-Therefore, all acupuncture care must be within the chiropractic scope of practice, as defined in the Chiropractic Act 1991, as follows:
+Regulation 107/96 creates a specific exemption for specific regulated health professionals, including chiropractors, to perform the controlled act of a procedure performed on tissue below the dermis, in accordance with the standard of practice and within the scope of practice of the profession.